build-week-apis/tipsease/README.md

         PUT: /serviceWorkers/transferToBank/:id
 no body needs to be sent with this request, only the id in the query so the backend can look up which user is requesting a transfer.

+**get list of all tip history**

+        GET: /tickets/tipHistory
+returns a list of all tips ever made.

+**get list of specified users tip history**

+        GET: /tickets/tipHistory/:id
+Returns a list of all tips a specific user has made.

+**get all request tickets for dashboard**

+        GET: /tickets/allTickets
+Returns a list of all requested tickets for bank transfer.

+**Delete a ticket for dashboard**

+        DELETE: /tickets/deleteTicket/:id
+Deletes tickets with specified id